Santiago de Cuba, Cuba’s Second City?

 The panorama was spectacular, first giving a view of the whole city, the mountains and the sea, then later a fine sunset.

 We had a fabulous time in Santiago-by-sea.
 Say it quietly, but I preferred Havana.
-There again, the capital city is hard to surpass in my opinion.
+There again, the capital city is hard to surpass anywhere in the world in my opinion.